Key takeaways

 Exercise regularly

-Regular exercise is important not just for weight management but also for overall wellbeing, such as improving your cardiovascular health.
+Regular exercise is important not just for weight management but also for overall wellbeing, including improving your cardiovascular health.

 “Aim for at least 150 minutes of moderate-intensity or 75 minutes of vigorous-intensity aerobic activity per week,” Dr. Schmidt says.